The Mark of Zorro chapter 9 The Clash of Blades

 The galloping stopped; a man made his way across the veranda and hurried through the door into the room.

-“Thank the good saints!” gasped.
+“Thank the good saints!”
+Don gasped.

 It was not the highwayman returned; it was Captain Ramoán, comandante of the presidio at Reina de Los Angeles.